atodorov/atodorov.github.com/source/about/index.markdown

 I used to teach to students at Technical University Of Sofia with my friends [Bozhidar Batsov](http://batsov.com) and [Kiril Kamburov](http://uk.linkedin.com/in/kirilkamburov) but I don't have the time for this anymore.
-I still speak at conferences from time to time though.

 You can always ping me if you'd like to chat or have a beer.
 See <http://about.me/atodorov>
-for a list of actively used social profiles and contact info.

-If you want to email me, please execute this to see my address:
+or execute this command to see my email:

     echo 17535658@572.24 | tr [12345678] [abdgortv]